StefansAI/DigiSim/README.md

 <div style="text-align: center;">
   <img src="docs/assets/images/edit_menu.png" />
 </div>
-"Expand All" does the same as the tool buttions for expanding and collapsing. <br>
+"Expand All" does the same as the tool buttons for expanding and collapsing. <br>
 "Show Pin Numbers" applies to unlabeled signals of any chip in the schematics.
-For instance a signal name could be "U1.1Y" and with the pin number it will show as "U1.1Y #2".<br>
+For instance, a signal name could be "U1.1Y" and with the pin number it will show as "U1.1Y #2".<br>
 "Auto Close Import Form" will automatically close the KiCad netlist import log form after the import.
 If unchecked, the log will have to be closed manually.<br>
 "Search Signal" does the same as the magnifier tool button.
 It allows to bring a signal to the viewing area, that is above or below the current signals.<br><br>
 <br><br>